SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

       }

-The ``DiceGame`` protocol is a protocol that can be adopted by any game that involves a dice.
+The ``DiceGame`` protocol is a protocol that can be adopted by any game that involves dice.
 The ``DiceGameDelegate`` protocol can be adopted by any type to track the progress of a ``DiceGame``.